ericmotleybytes/auxilium/README.md

 ## Credits

 The run-time auxilium scripts are written purely in the bash scripting language.
-All that is needed to run them is a standard (relatively recent) bash shell.
+All that is needed to run them is a standard bash shell version 4 or higher.

 Running the auxilium unit tests is not required for end-users.
 However, for developers or others who want to run these unit tests the "Bats" (Bash Automated Testing System) is